jonathanhestroffer/XtalMesh/README.md

 - triangles.txt
 - facelabels.txt

 These must be generated for your 3D microstructure using [DREAM.3D](http://dream3d.bluequartz.net/).
 The ```.dream3d``` pipeline used to create these files as well as the files themselves used in this tutorial can be found in [SyntheticTest](SyntheticTest).
+Please note that grain/feature IDs equal to 0 will be treated as void material and will be removed after meshing.

 #### Preparing Scripts